clash-lang/ghc-typelits-knownnat/README.md

 The plugin can derive `KnownNat` constraints for types consisting of:

-* Type variables, when there is a corresponding @KnownNat@ constraint
+* Type variables, when there is a corresponding `KnownNat` constraint
 * Type-level naturals
 * Applications of the arithmetic expression: `{+,-,*,^}`
 * Type functions, when there is either: